DFE-Digital/get-help-with-tech/app/views/devices_guidance/reset_your_wireless_router.md

 The SIM card supplied with the router will provide data until 31 July 2021.
 You can replace this with an alternative SIM card at any time.

-If you are unable to access the router settings:
+If you are unable to access the router settings, you should:

-- check if you’ve entered the device login password correctly — this is the one you chose when you reset your router and is different to your wifi password
+- check if you’ve entered the device login password correctly - this is the one you chose when you reset your router and is different to your wifi password

 - make sure you have installed and downloaded the software update to reset your router